natcap/invest.users-guide/source/getting_started.rst

 Quick Start InVEST Tutorial
 ===========================

-This high-level tutorial aims to give you an idea of the main activities involved with doing an ecosystem service analysis using InVEST.
+This high-level tutorial gives you an idea of the main activities involved with doing an ecosystem service analysis using InVEST.
 It is not an exhaustive step-by-step technical resource, but does provide steps, tips, and a general idea of the time requirement needed for running one InVEST model.
 While time requirements vary widely project to project, a general estimate is provided for each step: *Low* = generally requires less than one day; *Medium* = less than one week; *High* = a week or more.

 1. **Install InVEST**
 	- Download InVEST, and install as detailed in the :ref:`installing-on-win` or :ref:`installing-on-mac` sections of this chapter.